dfielding14/dfielding14.github.io/README.md

 - `assets/js/site.js` - Navigation and dropdown behavior
 - `scripts/validate_site.rb` - Local asset and publication sanity checks
 - `solfege-flight/` - Standalone mini-app with its own assets, CSS, and JS
+- `speedread/` - Unlinked speed reader at `/speedread/`; clipboard, text, Markdown, and PDF processing stay in the browser.
+Excluded from the sitemap and marked `noindex,nofollow`, but publicly accessible by URL.

+Validate SpeedReader after building with `node scripts/check_speedread.mjs`.
+PDF import lazy-loads the bundled Mozilla PDF.js; its version, upstream source, and license are recorded in `speedread/vendor/pdfjs/`.
+No Python server is deployed.